 SQL vs NoSQL: When to use

-When it comes to databases, there’s no one-size-fits-all solution.
-That’s why businesses tend to rely on both relational and non-relational databases for different tasks.
-Generally speaking, if your data is structured and you need ACID compliance (Atomicity, Consistency, Isolation, Durability) and you’re dealing with structured data that won’t change much over time then it likely makes more sense to use a relational database.
-However, if your data is unstructured or you need high scalability and availability to handle large volumes of traffic, then NoSQL may be the better choice.
-Businesses dealing with large datasets such as user profiles, web analytics, financial transactions, etc should consider a NoSql database for handling this data where speed and scalability are important factors.
+There isn’t a one-size-fits-all solution when it comes to databases.
+Many businesses rely on both relational and non-relational databases for different tasks.
+Generally, if your data is structured, you need ACID compliance (Atomicity, Consistency, Isolation, Durability), and your data doesn’t change much over time, a relational database is likely the better choice.
+However, if your data is unstructured or if you require high scalability and availability to handle large volumes of traffic, then NoSQL might be preferable.
+Businesses dealing with large datasets—such as user profiles, web analytics, and financial transactions—should consider NoSQL databases for scenarios where speed and scalability are critical.

-- MongoDB: MongoDB is a document-oriented NoSQL database used for high-volume data storage.
-It uses JSON-like documents with dynamic schemas, making the integration of data in applications easier and faster.
+- MongoDB: A document-oriented NoSQL database used for high-volume data storage.
+It uses JSON-like documents with dynamic schemas, simplifying data integration.

-- Cassandra: Cassandra is a distributed NoSQL database system which is highly scalable and designed to manage very large amounts of structured data.
-It provides high availability with no single point of failure and linear scalability.
+- Cassandra: A distributed NoSQL database system that is highly scalable and designed to manage very large amounts of structured data.
+It offers high availability with no single point of failure.

-- HBase: HBase is an open-source, distributed, NoSQL database system that runs on the Apache Hadoop file system.
-It provides random real-time read/write access to big data and is well suited for applications that need low latency access such as online gaming or mobile applications.
+- HBase: An open-source, distributed NoSQL database that runs on the Apache Hadoop file system.
+It provides random real-time read/write access to big data and is well suited for low-latency applications.

-- PostgreSQL: PostgreSQL is an open-source database management system that is known for its high performance, reliability, and flexibility.
-It is often used in web development and is a popular choice for many developers.
+- PostgreSQL: An open-source database management system known for its high performance, reliability, and flexibility.
+It is widely used in web development.

-- Microsoft SQL Server: SQL Server is a commercial database management system developed by Microsoft that is used by a wide range of organizations around the world.
-It is known for its high performance, security, and scalability, and offers a wide range of features and tools for data management and analysis.
+- Microsoft SQL Server: A commercial database management system developed by Microsoft.
+It is known for its performance, security, and scalability, and offers a wide range of features for data management and analysis.